Pei-devoteam/AWS-CloudWatch/README.md

 # AWS-CloudWatch
-How to use cloudwatch to monitor your instances in aws
+How to use cloudwatch to monitor your instances in aws.